 Chimney Tops, Great Smoky Mountains National Park

 Along the lush, foggy spine of southern Appalachia's Blue Ridge Mountains, half a million acres are protected as a U.S. nature preserve and a UNESCO World Heritage site.
-There's a lot to see in Great Smoky Mountains National Park — the country's most visited national park, drawing nearly 10 million people a year — but some of the best views are from Chimney Tops, a 4,677-foot-tall mountain that features a popular 4-mile hiking trail.
+There's a lot to see in Great Smoky Mountains National Park — the country's most visited national park, drawing at least 10 million people a year — but some of the best views are from Chimney Tops, a 4,677-foot-tall mountain that features a popular 4-mile hiking trail.

 Mount McKinley, Denali National Park and Preserve

 Across the continent from the Smokies, a very different mountain scene sprawls across 6 million acres of untamed Alaska.
 Denali National Park and Preserve is the third-largest U.S. national park, and it's also home to North America's tallest peak: the 20,320-foot Mount McKinley.
 Climbing it is no walk in the park — aside from skill and luck, you'll need $350 and 60 days notice — but thankfully it's just one of Denali's many natural wonders.

 Geothermal springs, Yellowstone National Park